List of esports games: Gran Turismo Sport

 Fédération Internationale de l'Automobile officially endorses an annual FIA Gran Turismo Championship, consisting of two series throughout the year since 2018, and are viewed via YouTube livestreams from the official GRAN TURISMO TV channel.
 The two series compromise of a Nations Cup, where drivers will represent each own's country, and the Manufacturers Series, where drivers will race for and represent their selected manufacturer; participants will also have to use the "Sport" mode within the game during these events.
 The winner of each series are given $1 options or US$160,000 in winning Manufacturers, a TAG Heuer watch, and a glass plaque, and are also honoured at the FIA Prize Giving Ceremony.
 The tournament also allows the audience to join in by rooting for their country.
 If the driver wins, the players of their country receive a "victory bonus".
 The tournament itself has been considered a success.

 iRacing

 NASCAR hosts an affiliated annual video game competition since 2010 known as the NASCAR iRacing.com World Championship Series, which had a grand prize of US$10,500 in 2011.

 Trackmania

 Trackmania has had a competitive scene since 2006, when Trackmania Nations ESWC was released for ESWC 2006.
 Between 2006 and 2020, the game's prize pools consistently dwindled although the game continued to draw crowds at live events such as the ZrT cup and ESWC.
-Since 2020, when the series' most recent iteration, Trackmania, released, the esports scene has seen a revitalization with the debut of the developer organized Trackmania Grand League.
+Since 2020, when the series' most recent iteration, Trackmania, was released, the esports scene has seen a revitalization with the debut of the developer organized Trackmania Grand League.
 The Grand League consists of three tiers of play and it runs two seasons each year with the Trackmania Grand League World Cup run in the offseason.

+The competitive circuit saw a significant evolution with the announcement of the Trackmania World Tour 2025, which features a return to the 2v2 team format.
+This tour is open to both amateur and professional teams globally, allowing participation in a structured series of official and community-organized "homologated" tournaments.
+The season is divided into two four-month stages (April-July and July-October).
+Teams compete within three regions: EMEA (Europe, Middle East & Africa), NCSA (North Central South America), and APAC (Asia & Pacific), earning points in regional rankings based on their performance in homologated tournaments.
+At the end of each stage, top regional teams qualify for Global Playoffs.
+The season culminates in the Trackmania World Cup 2025 in Fall 2025, where the best teams from the season will compete for the world championship title.
+Tournament organizers can contribute to the tour by getting their events homologated to distribute ranking points.